gabeweng/gabeweng.github.io/_posts/2020-08-04-information-retrieval-evaluation.md

 |5|6.1486|6.3233|6.1486 / 6.3233 = 0.9723|

 Thus, we get NDCG scores with a range between 0 and 1.
 A perfect ranking would get a score of 1.
 We can also compare NDCG@k scores of different queries since it's a normalized score.

+## Conclusion
+Thus, we learned about various evaluation metrics for both binary and graded ground-truth labels and how each metric improves upon the previous.

 ## References
 - [Mean Reciprocal Rank, Wikipedia](https://en.wikipedia.org/wiki/Mean_reciprocal_rank)